-9 Innovative Insurance Technology Trends in 2022
+9 Innovative Insurance Technology Trends in 2023

-These insurance tech trends for 2022 and beyond are based on our projections for the upcoming year.
-Many times, these indicate the continuation or acceleration of current insurance technology developments.
+These insurance tech trends for 2023 and beyond are based on our projections for the upcoming year.
+These often indicate the continuation or acceleration of current insurance technology developments.

 Key Tech Challenges in the Insurance Industry

-Unless your firm is new, you likely have software – and processes – in place to manage insurance policies.
-These systems are called ‘legacy’ if they are both obsolete and vital to essential business processes.
+Unless your firm is new, you will likely have software – and processes – in place to manage insurance policies.
+These systems are called ‘legacy’ if they are obsolete and vital to essential business processes.

-It is challenging for insurance businesses to digitally convert since old systems are costly to maintain and replace.
+It is challenging for insurance businesses to digitally convert, since old systems are costly to maintain and replace.

-IT Skills Deficit
+#2 - IT Skills Deficit

 Adopting new technology demands IT knowledge that insurance companies may not have.
 According to a recent survey, 81% of insurance executives are concerned about talent availability.